maleeshaaa/CodePhantoms_Rent4U/README.md

 facilities, he/she can rate and make reviews for the app.

 ### Technologies Used :
-Android Studio, Java and Firebase used as Technologies
+Android Studio, Java and Firebase are used as technologies.